w3c/Guide/process/non-participant-commitment.md

   b2. get a *non-participant license commitment*

-  The text of the non-participant license commitment is being finalized and will be implemented as a click-through.
+  The text of the non-participant license commitment is implemented as a click-through.
 Note that this form is designed for occasional, one-off contributions.
 To make multiple substantive contributions, a person must join the group as a Member or IE participant.

  ==DRAFT *non-participant license commitment*  ==